-AU Audit I Incomplete P Pass W Withdrawal

-CR Transfer Credit NC No Credit R Repeated Course
+AU Audit Ι Incomplete Р Pass W Withdrawal CR Transfer Credit NC No Credit R Repeated Course

-In calculating a student's grade-point average, the total number of quality points accumulated by the student is divided by the total number of semester hours attempted by the student at Erskine Theological Seminary.
-Courses transferred from other institutions or using the Pass/Fail option apply toward graduation, but do not affect the student's grade-point average at Erskine Seminary.
-Grades from cross-registration courses are computed into the student's grade-point average.
+In calculating a student's grade-point average (GPA), the total number of quality points accumulated by the student is divided by the total number of semester hours attempted by the student at Erskine Theological Seminary.
+Courses transferred from other institutions do not affect the student's GPA at Erskine Seminary.
+Grades from cross-registration courses are computed into the student's GPA.